 Official David Kelly Story Unlikely Say Medical Experts

-Dr. David Kelly was a world leading weapons expert who criticized the government’s claims of WMD’s that lead to the Iraq war invasion.
-He apparently committed suicide days after appearing before a Parliamentary committee charged with investigating the scandal that ensued after his criticism.
+Dr. David Kelly was a world leading weapons expert who criticized the government’s claims of WMD’s that led to the Iraq war invasion.
+He allegedly committed suicide days after appearing before a parliamentary committee charged with investigating the scandal that ensued after his criticism.

-Now a group of prominent legal and medical experts are claiming the official government story of his death is “extremely unlikely”, and are calling for full inquest after the original inquest was suspended following the dubious Hutton inquiry.
+Now a group of prominent legal and medical experts are claiming the official story of his death is “extremely unlikely”, and are calling for a new inquest after the original process was suspended by the controversial Hutton inquiry.

 As reported by The Guardian: